 Sciatica is among the easiest types of back pain to accurately diagnose.
 Fortunately, it's also easy to treat.
-Many residents of Conway, South Carolina, turn to Dr. R. Blake Kline at Atlantic Coast Pain Specialists for relief from sciatica pain.
+Many residents of Conway, South Carolina, turn to Dr. R. Blake Kline at Atlantic Coast Spine & Pain Center for relief from sciatica pain.
 If you suffer from chronic or acute back pain and are ready to find effective treatment, schedule a consultation with Dr. Kline today.
 Online scheduling makes it fast and easy to find a convenient appointment time, but the office is also happy to receive a call.

 Your sciatic nerve runs down from your lower back before dividing and extending down both of your hips, buttocks, legs, and feet.
 When your sciatic nerve suffers excessive pressure, you experience distinctive pain in your lower back, radiating into your legs.